fabianmendozaospina/networkly/readme.md

-# Global Shipping
+# Networkly

 This project was developed for Program Developer students, focusing on tools like Git and GitHub while working remotely.
-This web application was designed for a fictional delivery company called 'Global Shipping', and includes features such as a geolocalization (Geolocation and MapBox APIs), modal dialogs, and responsive design.
+This web application was designed for a fictional platform similar to LinkedIn called 'Networkly', and includes features such as fetching data (APIs) and  local storage data.
 Below are the details of the project's structure and functionality.

 ## 🔗Project Demo
-You can see the live demo of the project [here](https://douglasfssantiago.github.io/global-shipping/).
+You can see the live demo of the project [here](https://douglasfssantiago.github.io/networkly/).

 ![](./assets/img/readme2.png)